-All of the Foundation's investments measured at fair value are comprised of mutual funds with a readily determinable market price.
+All of the Foundation's investments measured at fair value are comprised of mutual funds, treasury securities, or exchange-traded funds with a readily determinable market price.
 As such, these investments are classified as Level 1.
 The fair value of DSST Public Schools' beneficial interest in assets held by community foundation is based on the fair value of fund investments as reported by the community foundation.
 These are Level 3 measurements.